huchlab/sequencing-docker-stacks/README.md

 ### Alternatives

 - [singularity-single-cell](https://gitlab.hrz.tu-chemnitz.de/dcgc-bfx/singularity/singularity-single-cell): singularity-based container for singlecell analysis.
-  Usually, R packages are more up-to-date then in our singlecell-notebook
 - [scanpy](https://scanpy.readthedocs.io/en/stable/installation.html#docker): [gcfntnu/scanpy](https://hub.docker.com/r/gcfntnu/scanpy) image on Docker Hub
 - [scvi-tools](https://docs.scvi-tools.org/en/stable/installation.html#docker) from the scverse provides Docker images
 - [Seurat](https://satijalab.org/seurat/articles/install.html#docker) provides Docker images

-### Working With Your Data

-**Important:** Any files you want to keep must be saved in the `work` folder inside Jupyter.
-This folder is connected to your computer's current directory, so files saved here persist after the container stops.

-Files saved elsewhere in the container will be lost when the container stops!

 ## Next Steps